dpolivaev/video-chapters/README.md

 # Video Chapters Generator

-A Python script that downloads YouTube auto-generated subtitles and uses Google Gemini AI to generate chapter timecodes for the video content.
+A Python application that downloads YouTube auto-generated subtitles and uses Google Gemini AI to generate chapter timecodes for the video content.
+Available as both a command-line tool and a modern GUI application.

 ## Features

+- **GUI Application**: Modern, user-friendly interface with real-time progress tracking
+- **Command Line Interface**: Traditional CLI for automation and scripting
 - Downloads auto-generated subtitles from YouTube videos in any available language
 - Uses Google Gemini AI to analyze subtitle content and create logical video chapters
 - Automatically detects subtitle language and generates chapter titles in the same language
+- **Secure API Key Storage**: API keys are stored securely using your system's keyring
+- **Persistent Settings**: Your preferences are saved between sessions
 - Interactive and quiet modes
 - Configurable Gemini models
 - Clean temporary file management